hanbaonguyen/hanbaonguyen.github.io/index.md

 ## About Me

 Hi, I'm Han 👋 I'm a second-year Ph.D. student in Human-Centered Computing at Clemson University, BIGCAT Research Group (Advisor: <a href="https://chrisflathmann.com/index.html"> Dr. Christopher Flathmann </a>).
-Prior to graduate school, I received a BSc in Visual Communication Technology at Bowling Green State University.
+Prior to graduate school, I received a B.Sc. in Visual Communication Technology at Bowling Green State University.

 My first name is pronounced somewhat like “Hun” in English with a gentle rising tone, the name comes from Vietnamese.
 In my free time, I enjoy playing badminton and painting.